tes3mp-scripts/DoubleTrouble/Readme.md

 If you choose to use it, `require` DoubleTrouble after CellReset in `customScripts.lua` for them to interact properly.

 You can find the configuration file in `server/data/custom/__config_DoubleTrouble.json`.
+* `minimumCopies` minimum amount of copies of the same creature that can spawn.
+The default value is `3`.
-* `copies` how many copies of the same creature you want to have.
-The default value is `5`.
+* `maximumCopies` maximum amount of copies of the same creature that can spawn.
+The default value is `7`.
 * `creatures` a list of all creatures' refIds that should be duplicated.
 This is largely arbitrary, feel free to change it.